Mokichin-de/Audio-antideepfake/README.md

 Improvement of the model architecture
 Function of communication with instant messengers and phone calls.

-Testing instructions:
+Testing Instructions:
-At the moment, only the version without the dataset is loaded, so when you launch it, you only need to specify the full path to your dataset in the console and combine the model files and executable code into one folder.
+At the moment, only the version without the dataset has been downloaded, so when you run it, you only need to specify the full path to your datasets in the console and combine the model files and executable code into one folder.